Deposed Crown Princess Bong: Demotion

 Upon hearing that his daughter-in-law had been intimate with a member of the nobi class, King Sejong consulted with various officials on demoting another of the Crown Prince's wives.
 The officials supported the motion to depose her, and Crown Princess Sun was demoted to commoner and banished.
 The decree for her dismissal, however, excluded any mention of her sleeping with her maid and focused instead on her sending palace supplies to her natal home and receiving visitors without her husband's knowledge.

+Crown Princess Bong was banished from Joseon after 1454, and no further records of her life exist.
+Sso-ssang and Dan-ji were executed.